Kerala is one of the most sought after tourist destinations in India. Kerala is often termed as paradise set in green!!

 Science and Technology Museum in the State capital hosts working, participatory models of science and electronics.
 The Sky Theater at Priyadarshini planetarium is one of the best with shows on stars, planets and the Universe.
 The Calicut Planetarium in north Kerala also is a reputed science center.

-The Archeological museum in Thrissur is well-known for the murals, temple models, manuscripts on dry palm leaves and figures and weapons of heroes of history.
+The Archaeological museum in Thrissur is well-known for the murals, temple models, manuscripts on dry palm leaves and figures and weapons of heroes of history.
+This is the best place to visit in Kerala to learn about the history of Kerala.

 Please Note: All museums in Kerala are closed on Mondays and National Holidays.